-When news of Bowie's passing broke, game sites were quick to publish a couple of paragraphs on his contribution to the medium, almost exclusively focused on 1999's action-adventure affair for PC and Dreamcast, Omikron: The Nomad Soul.
-Bowie both appears in the game twice: He lent his voice and likeness to the renegade Boz and a nameless singer in a band called the Dreamers, and he contributed music for its soundtrack, alongside regular collaborator and Tin Machine colleague Reeves Gabrels.
+When news of Bowie's passing broke, games sites were quick to publish a couple of paragraphs on his contribution to the medium, almost exclusively focused on 1999's action-adventure affair for PC and Dreamcast, Omikron: The Nomad Soul.
+Bowie both appears in the game, twice, lending his voice and likeness to the renegade Boz and a nameless singer in a band called The Dreamers, and contributed music for its soundtrack, alongside regular collaborator and Tin Machine colleague Reeves Gabrels.

-The debut game from Paris-based studio Quantic Dream, headed up by founder David Cage, one of the most divisive directors in the gaming industry, Omikron laid down gameplay foundations for what followed after it, the likes of Heavy Rain, Fahrenheit, and Beyond: Two Souls.
-Which is to say: ponderous dialogue, a confusing plot, sci-fi interjections that derail any attachment the player might think he or she has with leading characters, and the general impression that this all might work better as a movie, rather than a game.
-OK, we can probably give Heavy Rain a pass from that kind of criticism—its flashes of future-tech funny business don't entirely spoil what's otherwise a gritty noir thriller about a serial killer, containing a pretty well-masked twist.
+The debut game from Paris-based studio Quantic Dream, headed up by founder David Cage, one of the most divisive directors in the gaming industry, Omikron laid down gameplay foundations for what followed after it, the likes of Heavy Rain, Fahrenheit and Beyond: Two Souls.
+Which is to say: ponderous dialogue, a confusing plot, sci-fi interjections that derail any attachment the player might think they have with leading characters, and the general impression that this all might work better as a movie, rather than a game.
+Okay, we can probably give Heavy Rain a pass from that kind of criticism – its flashes of future-tech funny business don't entirely spoil what's otherwise a gritty noir thriller about a serial killer, containing a pretty well masked twist.
 But to cut a long story short, Omikron was not a particularly good game, especially if you played the port for Sega's near-death Dreamcast.
 Much of its publicity came not from Cage's ambition to create "interactive dramas" in the gaming world, but for the previously unreleased Bowie material on the soundtrack.

 Article continues after the video below

-For one thing, you weren't cast as a young Jennifer Connelly—the player could choose his or her name, sex, and favorite color at the game's start (in the mid-1980s, amazing, eh?), which would then generate an on-screen avatar.
+For one thing, you weren't cast as a young Jennifer Connelly – the player could choose their name, sex and favourite colour at the game's start (in the mid-1980s, amazing, eh?), which would then generate an on-screen avatar.
 The player is then sucked into a labyrinth, the labyrinth, through a cinema screen, and has 13 real-time hours to find and defeat Jareth.
-As well as being interesting for deviating from its parent picture, Labyrinth: The Computer Game is also noteworthy as the first title developed by Lucasfilm Games, later LucasArts, which would go on to make The Secret of Monkey Island, Maniac Mansion, and more.
-Plus, it was co-designed by The Hitchhiker's Guide to the Galaxy author Douglas Adams.
+As well as being interesting for deviating from its parent picture, Labyrinth: The Computer Game is also noteworthy as the first title developed by Lucasfilm Games, later LucasArts, which would go on to make The Secret of Monkey Island, Maniac Mansion and more; and it was co-designed by The Hitchhiker's Guide to the Galaxy author Douglas Adams.

-Speaking at a late-1990s press conference for Omikron's then-publishers Eidos, he told the assembled reporters, "My experience with computers goes back a long time."
-He added: "I've played Tomb Raider, and like every other hot-blooded male, I was in love with Lara."
+Speaking at a late-1990s press conference for Omikron's then-publishers Eidos, he tells the assembled reporters "my experience with computers goes back a long time," adding: "I've played Tomb Raider, and like every other hot-blooded male, I was in love with Lara."
 He expresses enthusiasm for contributing a soundtrack specially commissioned for a video game, and talks about the process of becoming a character in it.
-But throughout the video, above, Bowie kept the potential of gaming at arm's length.
-At that point in his life, he clearly saw gaming as more of a tech discipline than a genuine form of art, flexible to fit almost any inspiration, saying that the point of doing the music was to "provide an emotional heart to the game."
+But throughout the video, above, Bowie keeps the potential of gaming at arm's length.
+At that point in his life, he clearly sees gaming as more of a tech discipline than a genuine form of art, flexible to fit almost any inspiration, saying that the point of doing the music was to "provide an emotional heart to the game".
 Today, some of the most affecting video games barely have music at all.